andrew-jacobs/w65c816sxb-forth/README.md

 # w65c816-forth
-A Direct Threaded Forth for the WDC 65C816

 This project builds a Forth environment for a WDC W65C816SXB which can be accessed via a USB serial connection to the ACIA port.
 (I use a cheap PL2303